 I like to write fiction.

 National Novel Writing Month is an amazing thing that happens every November.
 It's a creative writing project that challenges its participants to write a 50,000 word novel in thirty days.
 I first participated in NaNoWriMo in 2010, and I've completed it five times since then.
-I've linked them to the right, but I do not recommend reading them because they are not examples of good writing!
-They are password-protected, but you'll be able to find the answer with some brief thinking.
+I've linked them to the right.
+They are password-protected, but you'll be able to figure out the answer with some thinking!

 I wrote Expectation in 2014 in the least amount of time of all of these novels.
-The majority of it is an autobiography and it gets very personal at times.
+The majority of it is an autobiography.

 Self-Referential Meta-Irony features a group of college students who find themselves inexplicably entwined with the politics of the north pole, which include Santa's authoritarian rule over the north pole, an elven uprising, and lengthy discussions of irony.